syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 ![](SfDataGrid_images/Excel/RowEvent.png)

-#### CellExporting
+### CellExporting

-The [DataGridCellExcelExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.IOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventHandler.html) delegate allows you to customize the styles for header cells, record cells and group caption cells.
+The [DataGridCellExcelExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.IOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventHandler.html) delegate allows customizing the styles for header cells, record cells, and group caption cells.
 The `CellExporting` event is triggered with [DataGridCellExcelExportingEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventArgs.html) that contains the following properties:

-* [CellType](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventArgs~CellType.html) – Specifies the cell type by using `ExportCellType` `Enum`.
+* [CellType](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventArgs~CellType.html): Specifies the cell type by using `ExportCellType` `Enum`.
 You can use this property to check the cell type and apply different cell styles based on the cell type.
-* [CellValue](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventArgs~CellValue.html) – Contains the actual value that is exported to the excel.
-You can use this value to apply formatting in excel using `Range` property.
+* [CellValue](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventArgs~CellValue.html): Contains the actual value exported to the Excel.
+You can use this value to apply formatting in Excel using the `Range` property.
-* [ColumnName](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventArgs~ColumnName.html) – Specifies the column name (MappingName) of the exporting cell.
+* [ColumnName](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventArgs~ColumnName.html): Specifies the column name (MappingName) of the exporting cell.
 You can apply formatting for a particular column by checking the `ColumnName`.
-* [Handled](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventArgs~Handled.html) – Determines whether the cell is exported to excel or not.
+* [Handled](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventArgs~Handled.html): Determines whether the cell is exported to Excel or not.
-* [Range](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventArgs~Range.html) – Specifies the excel range to be exported.
-It provides full access to the exporting cell in excel.
+* [Range](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventArgs~Range.html): Specifies the Excel range to be exported.
+It provides full access to the exporting cell in Excel.
-* [Record](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventArgs~Record.html) – Gets the collection of underlying data objects that are exported.
+* [Record](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellExcelExportingEventArgs~Record.html): Gets the collection of the exported underlying data objects.

-You can use this event to customize the properties of the grid cells that are exported to excel.
+You can use this event to customize the properties of the grid cells exported to Excel.
 The following code example illustrates how to customize the background color, foreground color and cell value of the header cells, record cells and caption summary cells while exporting.

 {% tabs %}
 {% highlight c# %}